mkirwa/CYBOLC/CCTC/Networking/capstone.md

 Convert the exact message as you see it and convert it to Base64 for your answer.

 ---------------------------------------------------------------

+message that says to print whenever a rule triggers.....

+/var/log/snort/ -> logs are stored here.
+cat /var/log/snort/README.txt -> See where the messages are stored ps -ef | grep snort -> See where else snort is running

+Looks like the file is being stored here -> /etc/snort/snort.conf root      9922     1  0 Dec10 ?
+00:00:05 /usr/bin/snort -D -c /etc/snort/snort.conf -l /var/log/capstone

+ls /var/log/capstone/ -> Check what's in that folder cat /var/log/capstone/alert -> See what the alert says.

+The message below is listed on the alert.

+Answ -> Who got that kinda monies to pay that!

+echo "Who got that kinda monies to pay that!" | base64

 ###### Ans ######